cminyard/ser2net/README.rst

 For installation, use the following configuration::

-  ../configure --sbindir=/Gensio/bin --libexecdir=/Gensio/bin --mandir=/Gensio/man \
+  ../configure --sbindir=/Ser2Net/bin --libexecdir=/Ser2Net/bin --mandir=/Ser2Net/man \
-      --includedir=/Gensio/include --prefix=/Gensio \
+      --includedir=/Ser2Net/include --prefix=/Ser2Net \
       CPPFLAGS=-I$HOME/install/Gensio/include LDFLAGS=-L$HOME/install/Gensio/lib

 Where gensio is already installed there, and then do::

   make install DESTDIR=$HOME/install

-You can then use the Inno Setup Compiler to compile gensio and ser2net into an executable using the gensio+ser2net.iss file.
+You can then use the Inno Setup Compiler to compile ser2net into an executable installer using the ser2net.iss file.